-Solar One connects New York City residents, businesses, and community based organizations to energy efficiency, renewable energy, and cleantech resources through education and outreach programs.
+Solar One connects New York City residents, businesses, property owners, and community based organizations to energy efficiency and clean energy resources through education and outreach programs.

 Active building-wide engagement is critical to any sustainability initiative; behavioral change alone can impact energy use by 10%.